thetravisw/01-primitives-and-control-flow/README.md

 doubles, Strings, booleans), for loops, while loops, if statements, functions, parameters and return statements.

+Create a file for each challenge.
+Each file should have a main method.
+Our solution has these four files:

+* Pluralize.java
+* FlipNCoins.java
+* CommandLineClock.java
+* SpeedCheck.java

+## Java Syntax Example
 Here's an example Java program with examples of Java syntax.

 ```java